 Ground-based Midcourse Defense (GMD)

-- GMD employs integrated communications networks, fire control systems, globally deployed sensors, and Ground-Based Interceptors (GBIs) that are capable of detecting, tracking and destroying ballistic missile threats.
+- GMD employs integrated communications networks, fire control systems, globally deployed sensors and Ground-Based Interceptors that are capable of detecting, tracking and destroying ballistic missile threats.

 - The Exo-atmospheric Kill Vehicle (EKV) is a sensor/propulsion package that uses the kinetic energy from a direct hit to destroy the incoming target vehicle.
-This hit-to-kill technology has been proven in a number of successful flight tests, including three using GBIs.
+This hit-to-kill technology has been proven in a number of successful flight tests, including three using Ground-Based Interceptors.

-- Ground-based Midcourse Defense is composed of GBIs and Ground Support & Fire Control Systems components.
+- Ground-based Midcourse Defense is composed of Ground-Based Interceptors and Ground Support & Fire Control Systems components.

-- GBIs are emplaced at Fort Greely, Alaska, and Vandenberg Air Force Base, Calif.
-A total of 30 interceptors have been emplaced—26 at Fort Greely and four at Vandenberg.
+- Ground-Based Interceptors are emplaced at Fort Greely, Alaska and Vandenberg Air Force Base, California.
+A total of 30 interceptors were deployed at the end of 2010.

-- Fire control, battle management, planning, tasking, and threat analysis take place via a dual-node, human-in-control interface located in Fort Greely, Alaska, and Colorado Springs, Colo.
-Warfighters of the 49th Missile Defense Battalion at Fort Greely, Alaska, and of the 100th Missile Defense Brigade at Colorado Springs, Colo., operate
+- Fire control, battle management, planning, tasking and threat analysis take place via a dual-node, human-in-control interface located in Fort Greely, Alaska and Colorado Springs, Colorado.
+Warfighters of the 49th Missile Defense Battalion at Fort Greely, Alaska and of the 100th Missile Defense Brigade at Colorado Springs, Colorado. operate the system.

 - All GMD components communicate through the GMD communications network, a secure data and voice communications system using SATCOM and fiber optic cabling for long-haul communications.